Localization

 CultureInfo.CurrentCulture = x.culture;

-CultureInfo.CurrentUICulture = x.uiCulture; //Same as x.culture for now
+CultureInfo.CurrentUICulture = x.uiCulture; //Currently the same as x.culture

 CultureInfo.DefaultThreadCurrentCulture = x.culture;

-CultureInfo.DefaultThreadCurrentUICulture = x.uiCulture; //Same as x.culture for now
+CultureInfo.DefaultThreadCurrentUICulture = x.uiCulture; //Currently the same as x.culture

 });

-If the plugin shouldn’t change the culture when the terminal starts, the code can be written in its constructor to return the culture to its original state:
+If the plugin should not change the culture when the terminal starts, you can write code in its constructor to revert the culture to its original state:

 public MyPlugin()